RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

                 plus :underline:`max time of queued jobs`
                 would cause the account to go negative.

-A user needs to check if there are any other jobs already running on  the specified account and compute what is the time already requested and allocated by Slurm to all jobs on the LAB account.
+.. note:: A user needs to check if there are any other jobs already running in the specified account

-Slurm users MAX time a job might consume which is calculated as requested :math:`Number of cores * Number of hours` and internally marks those hours as unavailable.
+          and compute what is the time already requested and allocated by Slurm to all jobs on the LAB account.

 1. Check your jobs status